valentin-cochin/valentin-cochin/README.md

 <h1 align="center">Hello!
 I am Valentin Cochin. 💻✨</h1>

 <p align="justify">
 After 4 years of experience in project management, I became passionate about computer science.
-I am currently training to become an application developer, fluent in English, I am looking for an intership in Europe, Asia or remote from May to August.
+I am currently training to become an application developer, fluent in English, I am looking for a three-month internship starting June 1st in Europe, Asia or remote.
 If you want more information, please look my <a href=https://cvdesignr.com/p/5f3e51cd754b0>online CV</a>.
 You can also go to my <a href=https://www.linkedin.com/in/valentin-cochin/>LinkedIn profile</a>.
 </p>

 ## 🌱 I am currently digging into